-Logz.io alerts use a Kibana search query to continuously scan your logs and alert you when certain conditions are met.
+Logz.io alerts use an OpenSearch Dashboard search query to continuously scan your logs and alert you when certain conditions are met.
 The simplest alerts can use a simple search query or a particular filter, but others can be quite complex and involve several conditions with varying thresholds.

 You’ll see a paginated list of all alerts configured for your account.

-You can click the column headers to sort the list by severity, by the user who created the alert, by tags, or by the state of each alert.
+You can click the column headers or the top filters to sort the list by severity, by the user who created the alert, by tags, or by the state of each alert.